sofiadutta/sofiadutta.github.io/README.md

-# UMBC - Spring 2019 Data Science Project Notebooks
+# Professional profile webpage and project notebooks
+* Profile
-IPython Notebooks of Spring 2019 projects, done as part of Data Science courses at UMBC.
+* IPython Notebooks of Spring 2019 projects, done as part of Data Science courses at UMBC.